yohn-dezmon/lending-club-loan-pipeline/README.md

 ## Data Exploration:

+### Assumptions:

+One of my main assumptions was that I didn't want to throw away any data in case it was of use to analysts further down the pipeline.
+Thus my aim in exploration was to characterize the data and understand where there may be problematic data.

+### Jupyter Notebook:

+***DataExploration/loan_data_exploration.ipynb***

+I chose to use a jupyter notebook to do the exploration/visualization because of its ability to visualize the data and graphs (with matplotlib/seaborn) while you are writing the code.

 To explore the dataset I observed various features.
 To begin I started by printing the columns in both the data dictionary and the dataset itself, and by reading the meaning of each of the 145 columns.
 From there I observed the shape of the data dictionary and